encord-team/encord-active/README.md

 ## ❓ What is Encord Active?

-[Encord Active][encord-active-landing] is an open-source active learning framework to help you find failure modes in your models and improve your data quality and model performance.
+[Encord Active][encord-active-landing] is an open-source active learning framework that helps you find failure modes in your models and improve your data quality and model performance.

 Use Encord Active to visualise your data, evaluate your models, surface model failure modes, find labeling mistakes, prioritize high-value data for re-labeling and more!